yashodhar-c/cnn-rnn/README.md

 # cnn-rnn
-Here is my implementation of CNN and RNN for the pems traffic flow dataset.
+I have implemented CNN and RNN for the traffic flow datset as part of out assignment.
+I have implemented in Colab.